SatoshiumAI/satoshium-us/chronicle/schemas/source-record-schema.md

 **Requirement:** Optional.

-Tags should not replace Source Type or later approved Source Role values.
+Tags should not replace Evidence Type or Evidence Relationship.

 ---

 ## `jurisdiction`

-Geographic, legal, organizational, or operational scope associated with the Source.
+Geographic, legal, organizational, or operational scope associated with the Evidence.

 **Requirement:** Optional / Conditional.